Cacsjep/mscp/docs/getting-started/installation.md

 | Smart Client Plugins | Restart the **Smart Client** |
 | Device Drivers | Restart the **Recording Server** service |
 | Admin Plugins | Restart the **Event Server** service, then the **Management Client** and **Smart Client** |

+## Local Download Page

+When you install on a machine that has IIS (Managment Server), the installer offers an optional feature called **Local download page on this server**.

+When enabled, it publishes the MSI and every per-plugin ZIP to `http://this-server/mscp/`, so other admins on the same network can browse to the page and download any plugin without having to fetch the MSI from GitHub.

+The feature is **off by default**.
+It is hidden entirely on machines without IIS.

+After install, browse to `http://<management-server>/mscp/`.
+If the management server has an encryption enabled, `https://...` works automatically with the same certificate.

 <script>
 fetch("https://api.github.com/repos/Cacsjep/mscp/releases/latest")